 In addition, our team of analysts assess the strength of the local rental market and letting track-record of nearby properties, with the benefit of access to leading industry intelligence.
 Before acquiring a property our in-house property legal team conduct searches to ensure there are no hidden complications concerning leases, covenants or charges held against the property.

 Put simply, buying property is our day job and we believe we add significant value for investors through our comprehensive process of appraisal and due diligence.
-You can read more about our highly experienced property investment and management team here.

 Final approval to purchase is given by the investment committee, which includes the Director of Property, the CEO and the CFO.
 The panel determine whether our required levels of quality and the minimum performance criteria are met.
 From the point of receiving the green light from the investment committee, a property can be launched on platform within a week.